idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/fluids.md

 Multiple fluids can be included by simply adding additional fluids to the `Modules` block and corresponding `PorousFlowSingleComponentFluid` entries in the `Materials` block.

-Due to this design, it is trivial to change the fluid used by simply swapping out the [Fluid Properties](/fluid_properties/index.md) UserObjects.
+Due to this design, it is trivial to change the fluid in any simulation by simply swapping out the [Fluid Properties](/fluid_properties/index.md) UserObjects.

 !alert note
 The fluid properties UserObjects expect temperature in Kelvin.

-If the input file uses temperature in Celcius, the `temperature_unit` option in [`PorousFlowSingleComponentFluid`](/PorousFlowSingleComponentFluid.md) +must+ be set to `Celcius`.
+If the input file uses temperature in Celsius, the `temperature_unit` option in [`PorousFlowSingleComponentFluid`](/PorousFlowSingleComponentFluid.md) +must+ be set to `Celsius`.

-## Performance
+### Performance

 Computing fluid properties such as density and viscosity can be expensive when using detailed fluid equations of state (such as [Water97FluidProperties](/Water97FluidProperties.md) or